-Here, several of our editors—from Los Angeles to London—are sharing what they always wear to travel, as well as divulging their tips on staying comfortable and looking stylish at 39,000 feet.
-Their personal styles couldn't be more different on a day-to-day basis, but when it comes to travelling, they all have similar tactics.
-Each editor sticks to grey, black and white to make layering even easier, and every single one of them travels in a pair of trainers.
-Scroll below to see what six of our editors wear to travel.
+Here, several of our editors have broken down what they always wear to travel and divulge their tips on staying comfortable and looking stylish at 39,000 feet.
+Our personal styles couldn't be more different on a day-to-day basis, but when it comes to travelling, we all have similar tactics for formulating airport outfits.
+Each editor sticks to neutral palettes to make layering even easier, and every single one of them travels in a pair of flat shoes—some even opt for the very same trainer brand.
+Scroll below to see what six of our editors wear when travelling.